mpmurph/p2/README.md

 Other:

-In <head>, this site links to Bootstrap CSS stylesheet version 3.2.0.
+In head.php, this site links to Bootstrap CSS stylesheet version 3.2.0.